autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 Autonity extends Ethereum at three logical layers:

-- Protocol smart contracts:
+- Protocol smart contracts: the Autonity protocol is deployed in part via protocol smart contracts:

 	- **Autonity Protocol Contract** implementing protocol primitives for governance, tokenomics, liquid staking, and staking rewards distribution.
 	- **Liquid Newton** contracts for validator-specific liquid stake tokens.
 	- **Accountability Contract** implementing protocol primitives for accountability and fault detection, enforcing adherence to the [Tendermint consensus](/concepts/consensus/pos/) rules by committee members, implementing slashing penalties and a [Penalty-Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model.
 	- **Autonity Oracle Contract** implementing protocol primitives for computing median price data from external price data and managing the set of currency pairs for which Autonity's [oracle network](/concepts/oracle-network/) provides price data.

-	Protocol smart contracts are part of the client binary. _Liquid Newton_ smart contracts are deployed on validator registration.
+	Autonity Protocol smart contracts are part of the client binary. _Liquid Newton_ smart contracts are deployed on validator registration.

 - Consensus layer: blockchain consensus provided by the **Proof of Stake Tendermint BFT** protocol.
 Blocks are proposed by validators and selected by the committee for inclusion in the blockchain, with finality.
 The consensus mechanism enables dynamic consensus committee selection using a stake-weighting algorithm, maximising the amount of stake securing the system.
 - Communication layer: peer-to-peer networking in the **communication layer** is extended with new block and consensus messaging propagation primitives, to enable the gossiping of information among validators and participant nodes.